 When the design development phase was complete, Metro submitted a Conditional Use Master Plan amendment to the City of Portland for the veterinary medical center and quarantine facility.
 On September 18, 2009, the city approved the amendment.
-There was no outside opposition to the amendment submittal.

 In July 2009, the consultant's cost estimator provided a direct site and building construction cost estimate of \$7.9 million based on design development documents.
 The project's estimate of \$2 million for soft costs and contingency brought the total project estimate to \$9.9 million, 8 percent over the target budget.
-The team remained optimistic, though, that value engineering options could be identified to meet the target, so design continued.
+The team remained optimistic that value engineering options could be identified to meet the target.

 Around this same time, the project's geotechnical engineer advised that the proposed site location would require enhanced site stabilization to address underlying soil conditions and excavation needs.
-The team recommended that an extensive soil nail retaining wall be integrated into the back wall of the building as the best, albeit a relatively expensive one.
+The team recommended that an extensive soil nail retaining wall be integrated into the back wall of the building as the best solution, albeit a relatively expensive one.